 Who pays for the damages to my car if I’m hit in a parking lot?

 Now we come to a vital question – your poor car is damaged.
 So, who’s paying for it?

 You could file a claim through the other driver’s insurance

 If you have the other driver’s insurance information, you may be able to file a claim through their carrier if they hit your car in a parking lot.
 That way, you won’t risk raising your insurance premium to repair your car.
 Even if they only have the state-required minimum for auto insurance, the required limits of their property damage coverage should be able to cover any minor to semi-major damage.

 You could file a claim through your insurance

 However, going through the other driver’s insurance may take longer than expected.
 So, you could file a claim through your car insurance to help the process go more quickly.
 Beware, though, if you’ve had a fair number of claims in the past and depending on your carrier, your premium may rise.

 Additionally, your insurance could only cover the damages to your car if you have collision insurance.
 Collision coverage is a vital coverage that can help you repair your car in an accident, if you collide with someone, or if someone collides with you.
-So, if you’re also just sliding by on the minimum requirement for coverage and don’t have collision coverage, you may end up paying out-of-pocket.
+However, it’s usually not required.
+So, if you’re also just sliding by on the minimum requirement for coverage, you may end up paying out-of-pocket.